For the latest COVID-19 impacts across North West HHS, including vaccination information, click here.

 Mount Isa Hospital is the main referral centre within the North West Hospital and Health Service.

 Patients from other facilities across the north west region who require specialist treatment and care are referred to either the Mount Isa Hospital or to other major hospitals within Queensland, including Townsville, Cairns and Brisbane.
-We have now transitioned from Townsville Hospital and Health Service the renal dialysis services consisting of an eight-chair renal unit based at the Mount Isa Hospital.
+We have now transitioned from Townsville Hospital and Health Service renal services in Mount Isa.
+The renal dialysis service consists of a ten-chair renal unit based at the Mount Isa Hospital.

 Specialist outreach patient services are managed from the hospital, which is the major hub for Telehealth services across the entire north-west service area, with five primary health care clinics and six hospital sites having access to 24/7 medical and nursing and midwifery support for the advice and management of lower risk emergency department presentations and other outpatient care.

 Originally initiated in 2008, the phased redevelopment of the Mount Isa Hospital is close to completion and will further enhance health service access, provide an environment that supports contemporary models of care, and improve patient facilities and staff amenities.

 The Mount Isa Hospital provides ambulatory, sub-ambulatory and inpatient services predominantly in the areas of:

 - accident and emergency